Consider, if you would, the almond.

 Unassuming, humble, maybe even a bit plain.
 Every and their best friends eat almonds in something or other; Cookies, salads, casseroles, you name it.
 They’re nothing new, but I think they deserve a second thought.

-But I want to have no guilt over atleast one little snack.
+But I want to have no guilt over at least one little snack.
 Almonds are so chock full of those lovely vitamins and heart-happy essential oils everyone always talks about, it’s just not fair to write them off due to sodium.
-Not to mention the whallop of protein they cotain into such a small space, which makes them an excellent food for the road or other spots tough to find proper sustinance.
+Not to mention the wallop of protein they contain into such a small space, which makes them an excellent food for the road or other spots tough to find proper sustenance.
 Sure, you could always eat them raw, but I just don’t find them flavorful enough to satisfy my palate.

 Really, it’s so easy to make these you truly don’t even need to measure.
 I just want you to try it and see for yourself that wholesome foods don’t need to be complicated or fussy; Nor, do they have to deprive you of a tasty treat.

-Throw all ingredients into a small bowl and combine thoroughly, being sure to coat all the almonds completely in the syrup and spice.
+- Toss all ingredients into a small bowl and combine thoroughly, being sure to coat all the almonds completely in the syrup and spice.
 Spread evenly in one layer on the baking sheet and roast in the oven for 5 minutes.
 Shake around a bit to flip them over and make sure they aren’t sticking too badly.
 Bake for another 5 minutes or more, until they turn a slightly darker brown or smell nutty.
-Careful now – Nuts go from lovely golden to steaming turd in no time flat.
+Watch carefully, because nuts can go from lovely golden to blackened gravel in no time flat.

 - Remove from the oven and immediately take off of sheet, or they will continue to cook.
 Allow to cool and store in an airtight container.